mehfuzh/AutoBox/readme.md

 		this.service = service;
 	}

-Where AccountService is implemented in MyCoolWebSite.Services folder  in the global.ascx you just need to type the following line:
+*AccountService* is implemented in MyCoolWebSite.Services folder,  in the global.ascx you just need to type the following line:

 	AutoBox.Init();